-The generation of 1 kWh of electrical energy (net) considering the full life time of the wind farm (Delta4000 N155/5.X turbines), located in a Spanish scenario and operating under medium wind conditions (IEC wind class II), and thereafter distributed to a 220kV electrical grid.
+The generation of 1 kWh of electrical energy (net) considering the full life time of the wind farm (Delta4000 N163/5.X turbines), located in a Brazilian scenario and operating under special wind conditions (IEC wind class S), and thereafter distributed to a 110kV electrical grid.

-The wind farm design is based on a predefined project landscape.
-The assessed site is a medium wind site (IEC wind class II) which is defined as less than 8.5 m/s average wind speed at hub height.
+The assessed wind farm design is a special wind site (IEC wind class S (Special)) with the wind conditions at the site being appropriate for a class I-A. The average wind speed at hub height is 8.4 m/s.
 Site-specific parameters for losses and uncertainties are considered using a net annual energy production (AEP) calculation.

 The certified standard life time of Delta4000 turbines is 20 years.
-In principle, the life time of those turbines can be extended by 10 or even 15 years to a total life time of 30 or even up to 35 years, according to the method of life time extensions and the related advisory opinions by UL (UL, 2022).
+In principle, the life time of those turbines can be extended by 10 or even 15 years to a total life time of 30 or even up to 35 years, according to the method of life time extensions and the related advisory opinions by TÜV Süd (TÜV Süd, 2022).
 The applied life time of turbines in a wind farm follows site-specific conditions.
-The analysed wind farm in Spain was designed for a life time of 25 years.
+The analysed wind farm in Brazil was designed for a life time of 30 years.